 SUWA sought to work with Sen. Hatch and Rep. Curtis to improve the bill, and offered an alternative proposal, but our suggestions were largely ignored and dismissed.

 The current bill is still unacceptable.
 Here’s what it does:

 - Entirely fails to protect remarkable and critical intact wilderness landscapes as wilderness.
 This includes large portions of Labyrinth Canyon—including the entire eastern side of the canyon system—and much of the remote Muddy Creek region.

 - Rolls back existing WSA protections to facilitate coal mining in the Book Cliffs.

 - Includes unprecedented giveaways to the State of Utah in the form of recreation and public purpose conveyances.
-The legislation would hand over control of nearly 10,000 acres of high-value public land to the State of Utah for expansion of Goblin Valley State Park.
+The legislation would hand over control of 7,000 acres of high-value public land to the State of Utah for expansion of Goblin Valley State Park.
 The State could then charge fees for access and develop new amenities and motorized and non-motorized trail systems.

 - Allows the State of Utah to continue its federal court litigation seeking highway rights-of-way through designated wilderness, instead of resolving Revised Statute (R.S.)
 2477 issues.

 Bottom line: the land that we fight for is better off if the bill doesn’t pass.
 Don’t let Hatch hatch another anti-wilderness scheme!
 Contact your representatives now.